MiPC-Dev/MiPC/README.md

-# This project has been discontinued; equivalent functionality is available at [sonyakun/misspy](https://github.com/sonyakun/misspy).
+# This project has been discontinued.

 **When installing, keep in mind that support is not provided by this library.**
 # MiPC